-As a former Gartner analyst, Jarod Greene spent ten years covering the IT service management (ITSM) tool landscape, helping clients select tools to meet their business goals.
-Here is Jarod’s free and unbiased advice on how to best approach the process of comparing and selecting a new ITSM tool.
+As a former Gartner analyst, Jarod Greene spent ten years covering the IT service management (ITSM) tool landscape, helping clients select solutions to meet their business goals.
+Here is Jarod’s expert, unbiased advice on the best way to approach the process of comparing and selecting a new ITSM tool.

 Warning: How NOT to Begin Your ITSM Tool Comparison Process